Instant Pot Taco Pasta is made with ground beef, black beans, corn, green chiles, and taco seasoning for Southwestern-inspired flavor.

 Cancel the saute setting.
 Add the taco seasoning, stirring to coat the ground beef.

 Add the rotini lightly submerging in the liquid but DO NOT stir.
 Stirring at this point can lead to a burn error.
 I have some helpful tips below on what to do in the event of a burn error.
+Layer the salsa on top of the pasta.

 Close the Instant Pot lid and cook on HIGH pressure for 5 minutes.
 It will take about 10 minutes to come to pressure before the cooking time begins.
 When the cooking time is complete, follow by a quick release.